top of page

 What was my personal experience?
 In short, again:

-A giant universal surround mirror my consciousness had folded up before me / in me, containing my entire visual field.
-It resembled exactly what Daniel P Brown compares to "watching a movie projected onto a movie screen" in his commentary how the meditative "visions" arise (Tapihritsa, Six Lamps, p.
-16)
+A huge universal surround mirror, mirroring my consciousness , had folded up in front of me/within me, containing my entire field of vision.
+It was exactly like what Daniel P. Brown compares in his commentary on how meditative "visions" come about to "watching a film projected on a screen" (Tapihritsa, Six Lamps, p.
+16).

 The following quotes are a mix of original quotes and quotes by secondary literature mostly by Daniel P Brown and Keith Dowman.
 They all focus on the "mirror" phenomenon.